 The results of the survey reflect a very proud and client centric employee body.
-Across the firm, in excess of 91% of staff are proud to work for Deloitte and would recommend the firm to friends as a place to work and to prospective clients, and would go "above and beyond" to solve a problem for a client.
+Across the office, in excess of 72% of staff are proud to work for Deloitte Namibia and 80% would recommend the office to friends as a place to work and to prospective clients.
 We've made progress in many of the people interaction areas with our greatest strengths being in the categories of: